 More guides coming soon, check this page often for updates.

 No person shall commence or cause to be commenced the construction, addition, alteration, renovation, repair, relocation, change of occupancy or use, or reconstruction of a building without first obtaining a valid Building Permit from the Town of Wolseley.
 Failure to do so, may result in the issuance of a “Stop Work Order”.
 Construction that commences prior to issuance of a Building Permit will be subject to a special inspection fee.
 The special inspection fee will be double the amount of the Building Permit had it been taken out prior to construction.

-Once a Development Permit is issued, applicants can prepare their building permit submission.
-RC Inspection Services have been contracted by the Town of Wolseley to perform building inspections.
-Development and building permit applications and payments should be submitted to the municipal office, not directly to RC Inspection Services.
+Once a Development Permit is issued, applicants can prepare their application for building permit.
+RC Inspection Services have been appointed by the Town of Wolseley to perform building inspections.
+Development and building permit applications and payments should be made payable and submitted directly to the Town of Wolseley, not to RC Inspection Services.

 Once building permit submissions are received by the municipal office, the submission will be checked for completeness and subsequently sent to RC Inspection Services for a Plan Review.
 Once the Plan Review is completed, if the proposal complies with The Construction Codes Act and the National Building Code of Canada, you will be contacted by the municipal office to pick up your Building Permit, Plan Review Report and pay your building permit fees.

-For demolition of any type of building is required before demo starts or the Town will place a Stop Work Order on the premises and may levy fines or cause the work to be placed back at the owner’s expense.
+For demolition of any type of building, a demolition permit is required before demo starts or the Town will place a Stop Work Order on the premises and may levy fines or cause the work to be placed back at the owner’s expense.